neelakansha85/site-setup-wizard/readme.txt

 Please check https://github.com/neelakansha85/site-setup-wizard for more documentation for now.

 == Changelog ==
+= 1.4.1 =
+* Fixed an issue where users custom settings would get deleted on deactivating plugin.
+* Added upgrade functionality for updating database when required.
+[Issue #26](https://github.com/neelakansha85/site-setup-wizard/issues/26)

 = 1.4 =
 * Added new Export/Import settings functionality.
 * Updated default settings value for releasing in Wordpress.org.